AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-data-elements.md

 At the end of this lesson, you are able to:

 * Understand different approaches to mapping a data layer to XDM
-* Create data elements to capture content data
+* Create data elements to capture data
-* Map data elements to an XDM object data element
+* Map data elements to an XDM object

 ## Prerequisites

-You have an understanding of what a data layer is and have completed the following previous lessons in the tutorial:
+You have an understanding of what a data layer is and have completed the previous lessons in the tutorial:

 * [Configure an XDM schema](configure-schemas.md)
 * [Configure an identity namespace](configure-identities.md)